CS-3311-JDE-3346/vocoder-webapp/README.md

 ### Bug Fixes
 - Identity of back-end setup segmententation fault uncovered.
 Attempting to run Projucer in a WSL shell, as opposed to a WSL desktop environment, might return a null pointer to a desktop instance whose members are attempted to be accessed.
 The solution is to configure a remote desktop in WSL and setup the back-end there.

+### Known Issues
+- User can unselect a midi file, resulting in undefined behavior
+- Midi file not linked to carrier signal yet, so currently not very useful
+- Selecting an invalid midi file results in an error

 # Sprint 1 Notes
 For Sprint 1, we focused on the front end on creating the basic main vocoder page.
 This is because our main goal for the first sprint was to get a basic vocoder working so that we could then